Traditional African Religions

 Worship of these orishas involves rituals such as animal sacrifice, offerings of food and drink, and chanting.

-These ceremonies allow the practitioner to maintain a powerful connection with their orishas and the spirit world, as they seek their wisdom and blessings in all life areas.
+These ceremonies allow the practitioner to maintain a powerful connection with their orishas and the spirit world, as they seek their wisdom and blessings in all everyday life areas.

 What are the Names of some of the Orishas and what do they represent?